-Porticos’ new product development team worked with NantEnergy™ to re-engineer a groundbreaking battery cell that is ideal for numerous applications: “banking up” solar or wind energy, mission-critical communications infrastructure, remote installations, and many others.
+The Porticos new product development team worked with NantEnergy™ to re-engineer a groundbreaking battery cell.
+This product is ideal for numerous applications including “banking up” solar or wind energy, mission-critical communications infrastructure, and remote installations. among others.
 The underlying technology is inexpensive, robust, and easy to deploy.
 Packaging that electrochemistry into a usable, modular product requires inspiration and expertise.

 NantEnergy™ was so pleased with the success of the battery cell program that they retained Porticos to address another challenge.
 The Zinc-Air cells are typically grouped into cabinets.
 Many applications require these cabinets to be deployed in cold environments.
 Porticos used sophisticated simulation to develop a strategy for a cost-effective cabinet, employing a thermal design that facilitates efficient and reliable operation even at bitterly cold temperatures.